offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 * `{bm} bottom surface` - The lowest surface of an object, just before the infill.
 Bottom surfaces may consist of multiple layers. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/fill-patterns`

-* `{bm} assembly/(assembly|assemblies)/i` - A set of objects grouped together as a single object. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/assemble`
+* `{bm} assembly/(assembly|assemblies)_BS/i` - A set of objects grouped together as a single object. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/assemble`

-* `{bm} negative part` - an object within an assembly whose purpose is to subtract areas of other objects in that assembly (where those objects themselves aren't specialized objects like negative parts). `{ref} https://bambulab.com/en/support/academy/3/course/982590125637046272/chapter/45`
+* `{bm} negative part` - an object within an !!assembly!! whose purpose is to subtract areas of other objects in that assembly_BS (where those objects themselves aren't specialized objects like negative parts). `{ref} https://bambulab.com/en/support/academy/3/course/982590125637046272/chapter/45`

-* `{bm} modifier part` - an object within an assembly whose purpose is to modify the properties of other objects in that assembly (where those objects themselves aren't specialized objects like negative parts). `{ref} https://wiki.bambulab.com/en/software/bambu-studio/modifier`
+* `{bm} modifier part` - an object within an !!assembly!! whose purpose is to modify the properties of other objects in that assembly_BS (where those objects themselves aren't specialized objects like negative parts). `{ref} https://wiki.bambulab.com/en/software/bambu-studio/modifier`

 * `{bm} contour/(contours?)_BS/i` - The outer perimeter of the object as printed up the Z-axis (collective outer perimeters of the layers that make up the printed object).
 For example, for an object of a salad bowl, the shape of the unhollowed out bowl is the contour_BS. `{ref} https://wiki.bambulab.com/en/software/bambu-studio/xy-hole-contour-compensation`